 ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 4.25 2/12/2020 Since water level impacts would not be expected to require levee modifications, impacts to the bank opposite the intakes would be evaluated using the same river modeling described in a previous response regarding localized erosive conditions.
 Given the results of similar modeling previously conducted, impacts on the opposite bank would be Will the other levees across from the proposed intake sites will expected to be minimal.
 Anna Swenson need to be raised, widened, etc.?
-Phil Ryan 2/26/2020 Responded .26 2/12/2020 DWR did not identify flood management as an objective of the Delta Conveyance project in the NOP.
+Phil Ryan 2/26/2020 Responded 4.26 2/12/2020 DWR did not identify flood management as an objective of the Delta , Conveyance project in the NOP.
 This comment is related to the scope of DWR's EIR; please consider submitting this comment through DWR's CEQA Is there a possibility that the project itself could be used as a Gwen Buchholz and Mike Moran flood control mechanism?
-Carrie Buckman 2/26/2020 Responded .27 2/12/2020 As described at the January 22, 2020 SEC meeting, the intake construction 2,20,2020 Responded / , , site would be surrounded by a slurry wall.
+Carrie Buckman 2/26/2020 Responded 4.27 2/12/2020 As described at the January 22, 2020 SEC meeting, the intake construction 2/20/2020 1.27 ,, site would be surrounded by a slurry wall.
 Slurry walls would serve to isolate the site from surface water and groundwater to minimize the potential for seepage either into or out of the construction site.
 The construction activities would require minimum dewatering and would not affect short-term or long-term subsidence.
 Additionally, based upon the geological information available for the intake locations, it appears that there are adequate clay lenses below the excavations to isolate the site from surrounding groundwater.
 What will be the impact of dewatering and excavation on Cecille Giacoma aquifers?
-Gwen Buchholz 2/26/2020 Responded .28 2/12/2020 At this time.
-DCA does not have been under a finder independent of the At this time, DCA does not have knowledge of detailed maps of the groundwater aquifers in the Delta that extend across county boundaries to form a uniform map or dataset.
-Agencies within Contra Costa, Sacramento, San Joaquin, Solano, and Yolo counties are currently preparing Can mambau have a detailed man identifying mean durater groundwater management plans in accordance with the California Can members have a detailed map identifying groundwater Sustainable Groundwater Management Act.
-Information from those efforts 2/26/2020 Deenended Cecille Giacoma and aquifers in the Delta? may be available in the future to prepare n uniform map.
+Gwen Buchholz 2/26/2020 Responded 4.28 2/12/2020 1.20 ,, At this time, DCA does not have knowledge of detailed maps of the groundwater aquifers in the Delta that extend across county boundaries to form a uniform map or dataset.
+Agencies within Contra Costa, Sacramento, San Joaquin, Solano, and Yolo counties are currently preparing groundwater management plans in accordance with the California Can members have a detailed map identifying groundwater Sustainable Groundwater Management Act.
+Information from those efforts 5 Cecille Giacoma and aquifers in the Delta? may be available in the future to prepare n uniform map.
 Gwen Buchholz 2/26/2020 Responded